hyperledger-archives/iroha-api/source/includes/_queries.md

 In order to know precision for given asset, and other related info in future, such as description of asset, etc. user can send `GetAssetInfo` query to Iroha network

-Given this Query, in successful case Iroha returns `AssetResponse` with an information about the asset.
+Given this Query, in successful case, Iroha returns `AssetResponse` with an information about the asset.

 ### Structure